jup-ag/space-station/docs/6-projects-and-dexes/1-integration-guidelines.md

 Our top priority is securing the best prices and the best token selection for our users, so we will focus on DEXes that will bring the most benefits to them.

-:::tipWe do not charge fees for integration.
+:::warn We do not charge fees for integration.
 :::

 ## Guidelines